limwa/timetable-bruteforcer/README.md

 # Timetable Bruteforcer

-This tool automatically fetches timetables from SIGARRA and builds schedules that fulfil your requirements.
+This tool automatically fetches timetables from SIGARRA and builds schedules that fulfill your requirements.

 ## How to use